The 3 main choices are:

 Sometimes you want to make sure you have the toughest electrical component possible, but it’s too delicate for high pressure molding.
 How do you get around this?
 You can look at getting a low pressure mold done first—to strengthen the component to be able to withstand the high pressure injection process.
 This gives your components the ultimate solution in electrical component protection.

 Here at MRO we have an in-house injection molding and CNC tooling shop.
 We can provide both low pressure and high pressure molds for a range of connectivity solutions.
 We also provide custom tooling so we can create the perfect mold for your application.
-Check out our overmolding page for more information, or contact us today to discuss overmolding with one of our experts.
+Check out our manufacturing capabilities for more information, or contact us today to discuss overmolding with one of our experts.